testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

-:white_check_mark:  **Do:** Typically one wishes to define *default* responses to HTTP requests and might need to override with custom behaviour for specific tests.
+:white_check_mark:  **Do:** Typically one wishes to define *default* responses to HTTP requests and might need to override with custom behaviour for specific tests (i.e. simulate some specific response .
 Define the default HTTP responses inside the hook that is executed before each test (Jest - beforeEach, Mocha - before), clean-up after every test.
 Why?
 This way, every test will face the default behaviour and not some custom and surprising behaviour that was defined by previous test.
-This will heart the performance sin
+Since the

 Downside - This of course will cost some performance, we measured 1ms